09:00 Registration (with Coffee & Tea)

 Arezoo Alizadeh (Nijmegen) How the layer-dependent ratio of excitatory to inhibitory cells shapes cortical coding in balanced networks (15')

-Renaud Jolivet (Maastricht) On the importance of modelling non-brain cells (15')
+Renaud Jolivet (Maastricht) On the importance of modelling glial cells (15')

 Lennart Paul Liong Landsmeer (Rotterdam) Memristors to model ion channels (15')